mcapace/Domeo/docs/SUBSCRIPTION_PAGE.md

 - **Error Handling**: Graceful error handling for failed payments

 ### Navigation Integration
-- Public page (not in internal pages list)
+- Standalone page (no navigation elements from main site)
 - No dashboard navigation bar
+- No public navigation bar or trust bar
+- No founding member banner
-- Standalone subscription page with logo and back link
+- Completely isolated subscription page with logo and back link
 - Links to homepage and dashboard for navigation

 ## User Experience